just331/CS4331/readme.md

 http://nisat.prio.org/Trade-Database/Researchers-Database/]
 .
 The main feature of this visualization is the stacked bar graph of every country that The United States has exported to during the time frame, along with tooltip that allows a user to hover over each slice in a bar to see the value that a country imported.
+The user is also able to click on a country, on the legend, and the stacked chart will convert to only showing the clicked country.
+Clicking the selected country will revert the chart back to displaying all countries.
 Another visualization is a line chart that shows the average value (in U.S. Dollars) that was exported in a given year for all countries.

 ### Peak of 1995